AUC-Woodruff-Library/GaNCH-data/README.md

 ### Workflow
 * The [Workflow Manual](/docs/workflow.md) provides a step-by-step process for accomplishing the tasks of the project to help others replicate or adapt our process for their own region.
 * [Addressing Challenges](/docs/challenges.md) describes and documents some of the challenges we encountered during the project, and how we are addressing them.

-### Timeline

-* Compile (Jul – Sep, 2019).
-Graduate Student Assistant (GSA) uses a curated list of [data sources](/data/data_sources.md) as a starting point.
-Data from each source is reformatted into its own spreadsheet matching a [CSV template](/data/TEMPLATE.csv).
-* Update (Oct – Dec, 2019).
-GSA uses web, email, and phone research to confirm that the data is correct and add any updates as necessary.
-* Source (Oct – Dec, 2019).
-Each item is sourced with references to allow for verification of the updates.
-* Reconcile (Jan, 2020).
-Using OpenRefine, the spreadsheets are reconciled against Wikidata’s schema.
-* Upload (Feb, 2020).
-Updates are uploaded to Wikidata.
-* Access (Feb - Apr, 2020).
-Web Developer creates a website to display results at the City, County, and State level.
-* Maintain (Mar – May, 2020).
-Web Developer creates an automated process to email NCHs annually to request updates.
-[Partner organizations](/docs/project_partners.md) assist in annual updates.
-* Promote (Apr – Jun, 2020).
-Partner organizations provide outreach to NCHs.